YunseoH/data-science-projects/README.md

 ## About Me

 Hello!
 I'm Yunseo — a data science graduate with a liberal arts background from Yale-NUS College.
-I’m passionate about using data to make better decisions in uncertain situations, and I enjoy translating complexity into clear, actionable insights.
+I'm passionate about using data to drive better decisions in uncertain situations — and I love turning complexity into clear, actionable insights.

 Having grown up in Korea and studied in Singapore, I bring both adaptability and a global mindset to my work.
 This portfolio highlights some of the projects where I’ve used data to solve real problems — hope you find something that resonates!